rk295/tick-compose/README.md

 To background them and get your terminal back.

+## Grafana Setup

+The first time you run it, you need to add a datasource to Grafana.
+The `grafana-setup` script in this directory will do that for you, simply run:

+    ./grafana-setup

+Once the services have started.

+## Service URLs

 The services will be available on the following URL:

 * InfluxDB Simple Web UI http://localhost:8083/